jroper/openshift-deployment-guide/src/main/paradox/index.md

 minishift start
 ```

-Once Minishift is started, you need to ensure that the `oc` binary is on your path, and that your environment is configured to be able to push to Minishifts internal docker registry.
+Once Minishift is started, you need to ensure that the `oc` binary is on your path, and that your environment is configured to use the Minishift VMS docker host.
 To do this, run:

 ```
 eval $(minishift oc-env)
 eval $(minishift docker-env)
 ```

 The first command modifies your `PATH` to ensure the `oc` binary is on it, the second sets some `DOCKER_*` environment variables to tell Docker which host to use and how to authenticate with it when building images.
-Since these commands just modify environment varibales in your current shell session, they will need to be rerun every time you open a new terminal window, or any time you delete and then restart your Minishift instance.
+Since these commands just modify environment variables in your current shell session, they will need to be rerun every time you open a new terminal window, or any time you delete and then restart your Minishift instance.

 ## Guides